hanna0306/docker_parctice/README.md

 docker rmi <image_name>
 ```

-4. Use Dockercompse to run a Docker image.
+4. Use Docker compse to run a Docker image.